-2. Talk to colleagues
+1. Talk to colleagues

-3. Don’t be afraid to ask for help
+2. Don’t be afraid to ask for help

-Ask for resources, information and assistance as soon as you identify the need.
-Peers, colleagues, supervisors, custodians and administrators want to be helpful.
+Ask for resources, information, and assistance as soon as you identify the need.
+Peers, colleagues, supervisors, custodians, and administrators want to be helpful.
 You may be surprised at the amount of help you receive and the level of interest in student and teacher success.
 Education is a wonderful team effort!

 Understand that it’s in your favor to rest your mind.
 A sufficient amount of sleep is necessary for performing to the best of your abilities.
 Without it, you may suffer the consequences the next day.
 It is easy to get off track during remote learning because you probably don’t have to wake up as early or put on the same “professional” wardrobe.
 It helps to try and keep your wake-up time and routine the same, whether you’re getting ready to go to the school building or your living room to start teaching.

-5. Have some YOU time
+4. Have some ”˜you’ time

-6. Walk it off
+5. Walk it off

 Everyone has days that are a little more stressful than others.
-Find time to walk around, get fresh air, take deep breaths and return again to the work you enjoy with a new perspective.
+Find time to walk around, get fresh air, take deep breaths, and return again to the work you enjoy with a new perspective.

-7. Be flexible
+6. Be flexible

 As each week passes, you may find that plans you have made or initiatives you have begun require longer timelines than you had originally expected.
 Simply adjust and use the situation as a learning experience to set expectations or make quick shifts in the future.

-8. Have a backup plan
+7. Have a backup plan